Skip to main content

 The Fallacy of Universal Metrics

-An athlete with significant could easily be classified as “overweight” or “obese” by this standard, while an individual with low muscle and high body fat could fall within the “normal” range.
+An athlete with significant muscle mass could easily be classified as “overweight” or “obese” by this standard, while an individual with low muscle and high body fat could fall within the “normal” range.
 This single metric, devoid of physiological context, becomes a poor foundation for assessing health and a potent instrument for unfair penalization.

 What Is the First Step in Documenting Unfairness?

 The initial and most foundational step is to create a detailed, personal health ledger.
 This process shifts the focus from the employer’s limited dataset to your comprehensive biological story.
-This documentation serves as the primary evidence that is more complex than the wellness program’s metrics can capture.
+This documentation serves as the primary evidence that your health status is more complex than the wellness program’s metrics can capture.
 It is the beginning of building a case grounded in physiological reality.

 This ledger should include several key components: